MayurTA/VSD-IAT_workshop/README.md

    - Timing verifications - Static Timing Analysis (STA)

  ### About Openlane
-  Openlane is a open source flow for a true open source tape-out experience.
+  Openlane is an open source flow for a true open source tape-out experience.
 It is a culmination of various open source EDA tools.
 It's main goal is to produce a clean GDSII without human intervention.
 Openlane is tuned for SkyWater 130nm open pdk.

   Openlane ASIC flow :
  - __RTL Synthesis__ - Implemented using _Yosys_ and _abc_
- - __Static timing analysis__ - Implpemented using _OpenSTA_
+ - __Static timing analysis__ - Implemented using _OpenSTA_
- - __Design for Testability (DFT)__ - IMplemented using _Fault_
+ - __Design for Testability (DFT)__ - Implemented using _Fault_
- - __Physical implementation__ - Implmented using _OpenROAD_.
+ - __Physical implementation__ - Implemented using _OpenROAD_.
 Involves Place and Route(PnR) and Clock Tree Synthesis (CTS)
- - __Logical Equivalence Checking (LEC)__ - Implmented using _Yosys_.
+ - __Logical Equivalence Checking (LEC)__ - Implemented using _Yosys_.
 To ensure functional equivalence after netlist is modified during optimizations
  - __RC Extraction__

  ### LAB 1 : Getting started with OpenLane
  Openlane comes with many built in designs.
-In this project, we will be exploring the flow with one such design,__picorv32a__.
-It is a CPU core and we will see how all the steps in RTL to GDSII flow are implemented in Openlane.
+In this project, we will be exploring the flow with one such design, __picorv32a__.
+It is a CPU core and we will see how all the steps in RTL to GDSII flow are implemented in Openlane by using this chip.
 And a few directory names mentioned in this project might be user specific, but most of them will be same.
-For example, _openLANE_flow_ directory mentioned in this project which is named just _openlane_ typically.
+For example, _openLANE_flow_ directory mentioned in this project is named just _openlane_ typically.

  To start openlane, we open the shell in _openLANE_flow_(_openlane_) directory and run the command,
  ```
  ./flow.tcl -interactive
  ```
  <img src="https://github.com/MayurTA/VSD-IAT_workshop/blob/main/D1_images/Screenshot 2021-01-22 191101.png" width="70%">

- Now we import with openlane packages specifying its version,
+ Now we import openlane packages specifying its version,
 ```
 package require openlane 0.9
 ```